redhat-openstack/openstack-puppet-modules/README.markdown

 Default: `['config', 'standard', 'region', 'package', 'kar', 'ssh', 'management']`

-Valid options: A list of Karaf feature name strings.
+Valid options: A list of Karaf feature names as strings.

 ##### `extra_features`

-Specifies Karaf features to install in addition to the defaults covered by `default_features`.
+Specifies Karaf features to install in addition to the defaults listed in `default_features`.

+You will likely need to customize this to your use-case.

 Default: `[]`

-Valid options: A list of Karaf feature name strings.
+Valid options: A list of Karaf feature names as strings.

 ##### `install_method `

-Determines the install method to use for OpenDaylight.
+Specifies the install method by which to install OpenDaylight.

+The RPM install method is less complex, more frequently consumed and recommended.

 Default: `'rpm'`

-Valid options: `'tarball'` or `'rpm'`
+Valid options: The strings `'tarball'` or `'rpm'`.

 ##### `odl_rest_port `

-Sets the port for the ODL northbound REST interface to listen on.
+Specifies the port for the ODL northbound REST interface to listen on.

 Default: `'8080'`

-Valid options: Valid port numbers as strings or integers.
+Valid options: A valid port number as a string or integer.

 ##### `tarball_url`